GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Related Work

-Retrieval-Augmented Generation (RAG) improves language models by retrieving external knowledge, reducing reliance on parametric memory for knowledge-intensive tasks \cite{lewis2020retrieval}.
-Early RAG frameworks retrieve unstructured text passages to condition generation \cite{izacard2023atlas}, while more recent work enhances retrieval relevance and efficiency through task-aware queries or structured, knowledge-graph-based representations \mbox{\cite{lee2024disentangling,guo2024lightrag,fan2025minirag}}.
-To better connect external knowledge with reasoning, recent work combines RAG with Chain-of-Thought, integrating retrieval with intermediate reasoning steps to produce retrieval-augmented chains of thought applicable to multi-step and domain-specific tasks \cite{trivedi2023interleaving,wang2024rat,mavi2023retrieval,li2024rt,ma2023chain}.
+Retrieval-Augmented Generation (RAG) reduces reliance on parametric memory by retrieving external knowledge for knowledge-intensive tasks~\cite{lewis2020retrieval}.
+Early work retrieves unstructured passages to condition generation~\cite{izacard2023atlas}, while recent methods improve retrieval quality via task-aware queries or knowledge-graph-based indices~\cite{lee2024disentangling,guo2024lightrag,fan2025minirag}.
+Bridging retrieval with reasoning, a growing line of work interleaves RAG with CoT, grounding intermediate steps in retrieved evidence for multi-step and domain-specific tasks~\cite{trivedi2023interleaving,wang2024rat,mavi2023retrieval,li2024rt,ma2023chain}.